 Do the same with playtime and walks, but don’t start off with more than you’re prepared to do.
 If you’ve consistently walked your new Corgi puppy every day of the week for a month, he’ll start expecting it next month when you begin to dial down the frequency.
-Settle on consistency that will suit your puppy, you, and future you.
+Settle on the consistency that will suit your puppy, you, and future you.

 Give your puppy a safe space

 Keep the crate in your bedroom where you’re in view, and allow the puppy access at its leisure.
 Keep your puppy in there when you’re doing other things to establish it as not a punishment and allow it to become a familiar space.
 The goal of crate training is to make the crate seem like your puppy’s room, not its cell.

 The same goes with boundaries.
-Corgis are naturally independent, but your constant presence can still have the puppy develop a separation anxiety.
+Corgis are naturally independent, but your constant presence can still have the puppy develop separation anxiety.
 Leave the puppy alone in a room for short periods and let it entertain itself with toys.
 Establish that being alone is no reason for your puppy to panic.

 Plan for veterinary care and the unexpected

 Keep your new puppy up to date on vaccines and preventative care.
 Make trips to the veterinarian fun and make your Corgi familiar with handling by gently playing with its paws and picking it up, so the sensations experienced during check-ups won’t be an unpleasant surprise.

 You should plan for the worst, even if you’re hoping for the very best for your dog.
 Consider getting your puppy a microchip in case it escapes, and invest in puppy insurance in preparation for unforeseen medical bills.